XuanJ826/SDS323_Spring2020/Exercise1.md

  - P - price per unit
  - C - cost per unit

-Since the net profit is the total revenue minus total cost, we can get the equation: N = Q (P-C).
+Since the net profit is the total revenue minus total cost (Net Profot = Total Revenue - Total Cost = Q*P - Q*C), we can get the equation: N = Q (P-C).
 Meanwhile, we know that Q is determined by customer, while the P is determined by store.

 So the question is for what price the store should set to maximize the net profit.
 To get the result, we need first consider how Q and P is related.
 And the plot between two is shown below: